Erigeron annuus (Annual Fleabane)

 Leaves are 2 to 6 inches long, 1 to 3 inches wide, covered with sparse stiff hairs.
 Basal leaves are elliptic to spatula shaped, coarsely toothed with rounded tips and winged stalks, becoming stalkless, more lance-shaped and less toothed or toothless near the flower clusters.
 Single or multiple stems from the base are ridged and lined with sparse bristly hairs.

 Considered a weed by many, Annual Fleabane was one of the more weedy native species I enjoyed having invade my more formal garden in my early transitional gardening years.
 Some hand weeding every year was required but it never threatened to take over the garden and I wouldn't trade away the bright airy arrays of tiny white flowers in the passing summer's sun.
 And pollinators were happy to have it there, too.
 Of the other Erigeron species, Philadelphia fleabane, (Erigeron philadelphicus) stem leaves are toothed and clasping, flowers bloom earlier, and is more a woodland species.
 Prairie Fleabane (Erigeron strigosus) has narrower, toothless leaves, is less hairy or hairless overall, and tends to be a smaller plant.
 Smooth Fleabane (Erigeron glabellus) and Robin's Plantain (Erigeron pulchellus) both are overall hairier, have few-flowered clusters of larger flowers (over ¾ inch diameter) with rays that are violet to pinkish or white, and perennial where Annual Fleabane is an annual.

 Photos by K. Chayka taken in Ramsey County.
-Photos courtesy Peter M. Dziuk taken in Anoka and Ramsey counties.
+Photos by Peter M. Dziuk taken in Anoka and Ramsey counties.